 The Birth of Glory and Grandeur

-The Blue Mansion is the perfect epitome of the grandeur and achievements of Cheong Fatt Tze, which today stands as an landmark in the fabric of George Town Penang’s vibrant heritage, as a boutique hotel and historical attraction
+The Blue Mansion is the perfect epitome of the grandeur and achievements of Cheong Fatt Tze, which today stands as a landmark in the fabric of George Town Penang’s vibrant heritage as a boutique hotel and historical attraction

 The story began in the late 19th Century where Cheong Fatt Tze aspired to house his descendants in a home that personifies the essence of majesty and elegance.

 Not long after, the bricks were laid with painstaking and arduous detail after a thorough consultation with the era’s leading Feng Shui master.
 While many of his Hakka friends and relatives took interest toward modern Anglo-Indian Houses, Cheong Fatt Tze loved the sophisticated beauty of traditional Chinese houses.
 More than anything, he wanted to preserve his heritage and share his love of culture and tradition through architecture.

 With that came about one of the most lavish and elaborate constructions of his time – The Blue Mansion.
 With an eye for detail and excellence, Cheong Fatt Tze was determined to use only the best materials for his Mansion.
 He shipped artisans in from Southern China and imported building materials from as far as Scotland.
 Much to his delight, The Blue Mansion was more refined than his native home in Tai’pu, and it was said that only one of two such buildings of this size – with 5 courtyards – an eclectic style of architecture that mainly exists outside of China.